ezekielswanson/back-stitch-mockup-page/README.md

 This is a mock up page of the HubSpot marketplace theme created by Backstich.

-This site used HTML, SCSS, and vanilla JavaScript with a flickity imagine slider plugin.
+This site used HTML, SCSS, and vanilla JavaScript with a flickity image slider plugin.

 Live link at https://back-stitch-mock-up.netlify.app/